 To avoid spammy spammers from building a successful link profile just by adding links on different blogs and forums such as quora.
 This is done automatically in wordpress blogs, forums like quora when you provide external links.
 There is a better way to find success with this and we’ll discuss it in the next section

 Last but not least, spammy sources.
-These sources are usually marked as spam and is extremely difficult to get back from if your site is marked as one.
+These sources are usually marked as spam and are extremely difficult to get back from if your site is marked as one.
 Mostly these sites provide little to value to users and hence, such “punishment”.
+Let’s say you’re building links for an auto dealership site, but found most of the links are not relevant to the industry or website.
+You need to disavow or use nofollow links as part of your SEO for car dealerships to avoid these spammy resources.

 Okay then, you just have to completely ignore all nofollow and links and go for dofollow type links, right?
 Wrong!